-The AC has reviewed the Interested Person Transactions ("IPTs") for the financial year ended 31 March 2016 and noted that the transactions have been conducted in accordance with the IPT Mandate obtained at the Company's AGM held on 27 July 2015 and that the transactions were on normal commercial terms and not prejudicial to the interests of the Company and its minority shareholders.
+The AC has reviewed the Interested Person Transactions ("IPTs") for FY2019 and noted that the transactions have been conducted in accordance with the IPT Mandate obtained at the Company's AGM held on 23 July 2018 and that the transactions were on normal commercial terms and not prejudicial to the interests of the Company and its minority shareholders.

-The following is the aggregate value of all transactions with interested persons (as defined in Chapter 9 of the Listing Manual of the SGX-ST) for the financial year ended 31 March 2016:-
+The following is the aggregate value of all transactions with interested persons (as defined in Chapter 9 of the Listing Manual of the SGX-ST) for FY2019:-

-Save as disclosed in the Directors' report and financial statements, there were no material contracts entered into by the Company or any of its subsidiaries, involving the interest of the CEO, any Director or the controlling shareholder subsisting at the end of the financial year ended 31 March 2016.
+Save as disclosed in the Directors' report and financial statements, there were no material contracts entered into by the Company or any of its subsidiaries, involving the interest of the CEO, any Director or the controlling shareholder subsisting at the end of the FY2019.

 The Management reviews regularly the Group's business and operational activities to identify areas of significant business risks as well as appropriate measures to control and mitigate these risks within the Group's policies and strategies.
 In addition, both the Internal and External Auditors conducted the annual review of effectiveness of the Company's material internal controls, including financial, operational and compliance, and information technology controls and risk management.
 Any material non-compliance and internal control weaknesses noted during their audit are reported to the AC together with their recommendations.
 The Management will follow up on the auditors' recommendations so as to strengthen the Group's risk management procedures.

 Information in relation to the risks arising from the Group’s fi nancial operations is disclosed in the notes to the accompanying Audited Financial Statements on pages 127 to 139.